 “I spent four years of my life, from the age of 12 to 16, in hospital after being diagnosed with colitis.
 I was put on multiple medications and went through many surgeries to try to deal with this disease.
-Throughout it all, the Crohn’s and Colitis Foundation of Canada was there, helping me understand the disease, and that it often hits young people.”
+Throughout it all, Crohn’s and Colitis Canada was there, helping me understand the disease, and that it often hits young people.”

 — Tess Frémont-Côté